 Information for all levy payers and collectors

-Horticulture New Zealand held a referendum in 2006 asking growers to vote on a new compulsory levy affecting all fruit and vegetables.
-Growers voted "YES" to the levy, and it came into effect on 23 July 2007.
+Horticulture New Zealand held a referendum in 2012 asking growers to vote on a new compulsory levy affecting all fruit and vegetables commercially grown in New Zealand.

 For more detailed information on the HortNZ levy, growers should call 0508 467 869.